-The remaining portion of which replica is shown below in the American Antiquarian Society at Worcester, Massachusetts.
+The remaining portion of which replica is shown at left, is in the American Antiquarian Society at Worcester, Massachusetts.

-Enlarged image of the Celeron plate buried at the Muskingum River in 1749 and discovered in 1798.
+Photograph from The American Antiquarian Society of the Celoron plate buried at the Muskingum River in 1749 and discovered in 1798.
 Over half of the original plate was destroyed to make musket balls.
-Image from the American Antiquarian Society where the plate resides.
 About halfway down, note the word “Yenangue”, part of the hyphenated Yenanguekouan, an early Indian name for the Muskingum River.
 In the next line down, see “Rivière Oyo,” French for Ohio River.

 [Lower Plaque Middle]